renasboy/ETHLottery/README.md

 ### Live official ETHLottery Client demo

-There is also a [live demo](https://lifelottery.github.io/) currently running against the ropsten test network
+There is also a [live demo](https://lifelottery.github.io/) currently running against the Ethereum mainnet

 Demo requires metamask installed on latest version of google chrome browser.